 In the first few days, watch and learn how people interact, talk or relate to each other.
-Be mindful of the words they use and their body language.
+Note the words they use and their body language.
 Observe, but don’t be shy – participate.
-Just be conservative and formal about what you say or do, even what you wear.
-Sometimes it is better to err on the side of caution, rather than to do something that you may regret later on.
+Be conservative about what you say, do and wear, always keeping in mind that you are in a professional setting.
 Read 10 pointers to help you fit in at work to understand your new workplace better.

 Understand the organization

 Know your company’s mission, vision and goals.
-It is also important to be clear about work expectations (ask for it in writing) and about the criteria by which your performance will be measured (to know more, watch Dr. Lionel Laroche’s YouTube video on “How to Succeed in Canada”).
+It is also important to be clear about work expectations (ask for it in writing) and about the criteria by which your performance will be measured.
+To know more, watch Dr. Lionel Laroche’s YouTube video below on “How to Succeed in Canada”.

 Ask questions!
 Many times, newcomers hesitate to ask questions for fear that they may be seen as incompetent.
 But pushing on when you are not clear about what you need to do will make you prone to errors.
 You may even cause damage or unnecessary expense on the company.
 If you do not speak up, your superiors and peers may think that you do not understand.
-So participate.
-Have an opinion (be honest but respectful) or ask for feedback on your performance.
-This will help you do your job better.
+So ask, participate, share your opinions (but say it respectfully) and ask for feedback.
+Communicating will help you do your job better.

 Keep an open mind

-There will be many instances when you will compare how things are done in your new workplace to those in your home country.
-This is human nature.
-However, redirecting your mind to accepting the fact that things are not better or worse, just different, will be more productive for you.
-Make the best of what is there, and adapt to new things.
+There will be many instances where you will find yourself comparing your new job to your previous one in your home country.
+This is normal.
+However, conditioning your mind to accept that things are not better or worse, just different, will be more productive for you.
+Make the best of the present situation and adapt to new things.
 You will realize that keeping an open mind will make your transition smoother and faster.

 Be open to learning

 Part of doing your job well is to be punctual – this means coming 10-15 minutes early so you can start your work on the dot.
 This shows respect for your work and co-workers.
-Also, as in all other workplaces, it is expected that you attend regularly and give advance notice if you will be absent (and make sure that there is a valid reason for it!).
+As in all other workplaces, it is expected that you attend regularly and give advance notice if you will be absent (and make sure that there is a valid reason for it!).
 Read What’s the big deal about being on time?
 Why do you need to be punctual in Canada? to understand why being on time means more than being on time.

 Be a team player but focus on individual achievements as well